 Case Studies: Case studies describe a particular case setting or event, and a problem or issue within that narrow framework.
 They present what theory and/or the research literature reports on the problem or issue, what was done to try to solve or explore it, the results of the project, and implications and suggestions for others.

-Book Reviews: The CJLT welcomes book reviews that fall within the aims and scope of the journal.
+Book Reviews: The CJLT welcomes book reviews that fall within the aims and scope of the journal (maximum of 4000 words).
 Following is a resource for writing and critiquing academic books: http://www.writing.utoronto.ca/advice/specific-types-of-writing/book-review.
 If you are interested in submitting a book review to CJLT, please contact our Book Review Editor (email@example.com).